 a. edit and save changes in the audit tool

-b. make any final updates before advancing the audit to ‘Create Draft Preliminary Report’ status to automatically generate the Preliminary Audit Report.
-Note: Preliminary Report will be shared with the Certificate Holders when the audit moves to “Ready for Technical Review”
+b. make any final updates before advancing the audit to ‘Ready for Technical Review’ status to automatically generate the Preliminary Audit Report

 c. send the audit back to ‘In Progress Mobile’ to continue conducting the audit offline